-Graduate Diploma in Agriculture (120 credits)
+Graduate Diploma in Agriculture (120 credits) - Full time

-Students are required to study four (4) compulsory 15 credit modules (1125, 2372, 2373 and 3337) to provide a focus for their studies and an appropriate framework to link to the individual choice of electives.
+Students are required to study four (4) compulsory 15 credit modules (1125, 2372, 2373 and 3337A) to provide a focus for their studies and an appropriate framework to link to the individual choice of electives.
 Students must then select four further modules from the list of Level 6 electives, ensuring that their final programme includes modules totalling 75 credits.at level six, with the remaining three core modules being taken from Level 4 and Level 5.

+Module code Module title Credit value Core/ Elective Semester

+Module n nap •

-Module code Module title Level Credit value Core/ Elective Semester L evel 6 1125 Agriscience 4 15 Core 1 3337 Sustainable Farm Management 6 15 Core 1 Elective from the Agricultural Science and Practice subject area 6 15 Elective 1 Elective from the Agricultural Science and Practice subject area 6 15 Elective 1 2372 Animal Health and Welfare 5 15 Core 2 2373 Agronomy 5 15 Core 2 Elective from the Agricultural Science and Practice subject area 6 15 Elective 2 Elective from the Agricultural Science and Practice subject area 6 15 Elective 2 Total Credits: Graduate Diploma in Agriculture 120
+1125 Agriscience 4 15 Core 1

+3337ASustainable Farm ManagementElective from the Agricultural Science and Practice subject areaElective from the Agricultural Science and Practice subject area 6 15 Core 1 teaching 2 submission

+6 15 Elective 1

+6 15 Elective 1

+2372 Animal Health and Welfare 15 Core 2

+2373 Agronomy 5 15 Core 2

+Elective from the Agricultural Science and Practice subject area Elective from the Agricultural Science and Practice subject area 6 15 Elective 2

+6 15 Elective 2

+Total Credits: Graduate Diploma in Agriculture 120